Compact moduli spaces for slope-semistable sheaves: Preliminaries

 The quantity $\mu_{\alpha}(F)$ is called the \emph{slope} of $F$ with respect to $\alpha$.
 By replacing the class $\alpha$ by the class $[\omega]\in H^{n-1,n-1}(X)$ of a positive form on $X$ in the above inequality, we obtain the notion of \emph{$[\omega]$-(semi)stability}.
 When $H$ is an ample class or when $\phi$ is a K\"ahler class on $X$, we will speak of \emph{$H$-semistability} or of \emph{$\phi$-semistability} meaning stability with respect to $H^{n-1}$ or to $\phi^{n-1}$, respectively.
 A system $(H_1, ..., H_{n-1})$ of $n-1$ integral ample classes on $X$ will be called a \emph{multipolarisation}.
 We will call a coherent sheaf \emph{$(H_1, ..., H_{n-1})$-(semi)stable} if it is (semi)stable with respect to the complete intersection class $H_1H_2...H_{n-1}\in N_1$.
 Once a (multi)polarisation has been fixed, we will just speak of \emph{$\mu$-semistability} or \emph{slope-semistability}.
 A $\mu$-semistable sheaf will be called \emph{$\mu$-polystable} if it is a direct sum of $\mu$-stable sheaves. \end{defi} \begin{rem} Note that the notion of slope-semistability does not change when we multiply a given movable class $\alpha \in N_1$ by a constant $t \in \mathbb{Q}^{>0}$. \end{rem}

-Basic properties of semistable sheaves with respect to multipolarisations can be found in \cite{Miyaoka}.
-We will need two properties: Boundedness and Semistable Restriction.
+We will need two basic properties of semistable sheaves with respect to multipolarisations: Boundedness and Semistable Restriction.

-\begin{prop}[Boundedness] The set of coherent sheaves with fixed Chern classes on $X$ which are semistable with respect to a fixed multipolarisation is bounded. \end{prop} This may be proven exactly as the corresponding statement in the case of a single polarisation \cite[Thm.~4.2]{Langer}; we refer the reader to our Proposition \ref{boundedness} for a more general statement. \begin{prop}[Semistable Restriction Theorem] If the coherent sheaf $E$ is (semi)stable with respect to the multipolarisation $(H_1, ..., H_{n-1})$ then there is a positive threshold $k_0\in \N^{>0}$ depending only on the topological type of $E$ such that for any $k\ge k_0$ and any smooth divisor $D\in |kH_1|$ with $E|_D$ torsion-free one has that $E|_D$ is (semi)stable with respect to $(H_2|_D, ..., H_{n-1}|_D)$. \end{prop} The reader is referred to \cite[Thm.~2.5]{Miyaoka} or \cite[Thm.~5.2 and Cor.~5.4]{Langer} for proofs of this result, which generalises the theorems of Flenner~\cite{FlennerMR} and Mehta-Ramanathan \cite{MR, MR2}.
+\begin{prop}[Boundedness] The set of coherent sheaves with fixed Chern classes on $X$ that are semistable with respect to a fixed multipolarisation is bounded. \end{prop} This may be proven exactly as the corresponding statement in the case of a single polarisation \cite[Thm.~4.2]{Langer}; see also Proposition \ref{boundedness}.
+The reader is referred to \cite[Thm.~5.2 and Cor.~5.4]{Langer} for the proof of the following result. \begin{prop}[Semistable Restriction Theorem] If the coherent sheaf $E$ is (semi)stable with respect to the multipolarisation $(H_1, ..., H_{n-1})$ then there is a positive threshold $k_0\in \N^{>0}$ depending only on the topological type of $E$ such that for any $k\ge k_0$ and any smooth divisor $D\in |kH_1|$ with $(gr^\mu E)|_D$ torsion-free one has that $E|_D$ is (semi)stable with respect to $(H_2|_D, ..., H_{n-1}|_D)$.
+Here $gr^\mu E$ denotes the graded sheaf associated to a Jordan-H\"older filtration of $E$ as in section \ref{subsect:separation}. \end{prop}